microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/Readme.md

 * Create a Azure Migrate Project
     - 💥 **To be able to create a Business Case, make sure to select Europe as the Geography for the Azure Migrate Project**
 * Deploy a Azure Migrate Appliance
-    - 💥 **Carfully select the appropriate OS for the Azure Migrate Appliance.
+    - 💥 **Carefully select the appropriate OS for the Azure Migrate Appliance.
 Windows Server 2016 is officially supported.
 Windows Server 2019 will work as well.
 Windows Server 2022 does not work yet.**
-* Create a continous disvovery of your source environment
+* Create a continuous discovery of your source environment

 ### Success criteria

 * You have created a Azure Migrate Project
 * You have successfully deployed the Azure Migrate Appliance
-* You successfully registerd the Azure Migrate Appliance with the Azure Migrate Project
+* You successfully registered the Azure Migrate Appliance with the Azure Migrate Project
 * You have successfully setup a continuous discovery for the physical servers.
 * You have successfully verified the discovered servers in the portal